Stop! Your Lease Extension in Buckfastleigh Could Be FREE

 If you are facing a significant premium because your lease in Buckfastleigh has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Top reasons for Buckfastleigh lease extension
+Main reasons to commence your Buckfastleigh lease extension

-An extended lease has roughly the same value as a freehold
+Buckfastleigh property with a lease extension is almost the same value as a freehold

-Banks and Building Societies may decide not to finance a property with a short lease
+Banks and Building Societies may decide not to loan monies on a short lease

 Lender Requirement